dcsimpson01/personal-website/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Artificial Intelligence
+- State and Local Politics
-- Computational Linguistics
+- Affordable Housing
-- Information Retrieval
+- Congressional Politics

 # Education to show in About widget
 education: